SigmaNgo/SigmaNgo.github.io/README.md

 # Sigma Foundation

-This is the website for http://www.sigma.ngo.
+This is the source for our website http://www.sigma.ngo.
 Based on [Type on Strap](https://github.com/Sylhare/Type-on-Strap):
 * Responsive design
 * Portfolio page for projects
 * Tags compability